Zendesk

 If you want to send data and updates into Bloomreach Engagement, the Webhook configuration is already automatically created for you.
 How to link triggers to the webhook, set their conditions and other details are described in the next two section of this guide:

-Sending data from Zendesk to Bloomreach Engagement
+Send data from Zendesk to Bloomreach Engagement

-These steps are helpful when you want to send “support_tickets” events from Zendesk to Engagement.
+These steps are helpful when you want to send support_tickets events from Zendesk to Engagement.

 Step 1: Link the webhook to a trigger

 The webhook was automatically created via Zendesk Sidebar.
-Next, we need to link our newly created webhook to a Trigger in Zendesk.
-To do this, go to Admin
+Next, you need to link the newly created webhook to a Trigger in Zendesk.
+To do this, go to Admin > Objects and rules > Business Rules > Triggers.
+Then create a new trigger, name it, give it a description and category.

-and select your webhook from the second dropdown.
+Under Actions, select Notify active webhook and choose your webhook from the second dropdown.

 Configuration of the request body, that will be sent when triggering the webhook, is required.
 It needs to adhere to the format of the Bloomreach Engagement API endpoint.
-For example, we just use the "Add Event” endpoint.
-However, you could also use the “Customer Update” endpoint or even the “Batch” endpoint if you want to combine a customer update and an event addition in a single API call.
+For example, we just use the Add Event endpoint.

 {